What Is SEO?

 Now if you want even more searches than the ones you find there, we can recommend the amazing ‘Keywords Everywhere’ tool for Chrome or Firefox.

 It shows lots of other searches related to the keyword you just typed into Google.

-And yes, Keywords Everywhere is 100% free.
+And yes, it’s completely free.

 What’s The Difference Between Broad and Phrase Match Keywords?